best data visualization tool

 • Seamless collaboration with team members with shareable charts.

-• Simple, easy-to use and efficient dashboard.
+• Simple, easy-to-use use and efficient dashboard.

 • Hassle-free data importation.